Shell Bobbers, which appeared on Shark Tank USA in 2013 and secured an $80,000 investment from Mark Cuban for 33% equity.

 Shell Bobbers Founders

 Shell Bobbers was founded by Jeff Stafford and Dusty Holloway in 2010.
-The net worth of Shell Bobbers’s founders, Jeff Stafford and Dusty Holloway is unavailable as of 2024.
+The net worth of Shell Bobbers’s founders, Jeff Stafford and Dusty Holloway is unavailable as of 2024 since his company is officially out of business.

 Key accomplishments